If you’re reading this article, you’ve either decided to form an LLC or you want to know more about what a Limited Liability Company (LLC) is.

 Congratulations!
 In forming your LLC you have completed the first and biggest step along your business journey.
 So take some time to relax and celebrate this milestone.

-Throw a small celebration party with some of your close family and friends, go out to dinner, buy yourself something nice or have a celebratory glass of champagne or wine.
+Throw a small celebration party with some of your close family and friends, go out to dinner, buy yourself something nice, or have a celebratory glass of champagne or wine.
 But don’t relax for too long.
-There are still a few things you need to do to establish a good foundation for your LLC so that it can operate as a properly functioning business.
+There are still a few things you need to do to so that your LLC can operate as a properly functioning business.

-LLCs in the state of Nevada are not required to create and file an Operating Agreement, but it’s highly recommended that you do it anyway.
+LLCs in the state of Nevada are not required to create and file an Operating Agreement, but I recommended that you do it anyway.

-*IMPORTANT* Before you draft the Operating Agreement for your business, you should consider which sort of management system you would like to utilize for your LLC.
+*IMPORTANT* Before you draft the Operating Agreement for your business, consider which sort of management system you would like to utilize for your LLC.
 If you choose a single-member system, then a single member will make the big decisions for the company.
-If you choose a multi-member system, then a handful of members will vote on decisions.
+If you choose a multimember system, then a handful of members will vote on decisions.

 Your Operating Agreement should start by listing each of your LLC members individually, designate which members have the authority to make top-tier decisions for the company, and also indicate the ownership percentages and the shares of profits and losses allocated to each LLC member.
-Your business’s Operating Agreement should define the roles of LLC members, which departments or members they should most closely interact with who their supervisors are and the roles and tasks that each department is in charge of.
+Your business’s Operating Agreement should define the roles of LLC members and departments.
+The details of these roles include which departments or members they work most closely with, who their supervisors are, and the roles and tasks that each department is in charge of.
 This should prevent a lot of petty, workplace squabbles.

-One important section that many LLC owners forget to add to the Operating Agreements for their businesses is a section that clearly spells out what should happen if an LLC member leaves or if new members join the business.
-This section is important because it provides instructions in the event that there is a major disagreement between LLC members that results in members leaving or being replaced.
+One important section that many LLC owners forget to add to the Operating Agreements for their businesses is one that clearly spells out what should happen if an LLC member leaves or if new members join the business.
+This section provides instructions in the event of a major disagreement between LLC members that results in members leaving or being replaced.
 These logical and easily understood instructions are important during high-stress situations when emotions run wild.

-It’s easy to bungle your Operating Agreement by not allowing for things like change, innovation and business growth.
-But a well-designed Operating Agreement with all of the information I’ve suggested here should allow you to sit back and watch as your business grows and prospers without being held back by faulty instructions and a poorly thought-out Operating Agreement.
+It’s easy to bungle your Operating Agreement by not allowing for things like change, innovation, and business growth.
+A well-designed Operating Agreement with all the information I’ve suggested here should allow you to sit back and watch as your business grows and prospers.

-If you’re worried that you may screw up the Operating Agreement or you’re inexperienced and less than confident about drafting a good agreement for your business entity, there are a few options available to you.
+If you’re worried that you may screw up the Operating Agreement or you’re inexperienced and less than confident about drafting a good agreement for your business entity, you have a few options.

-The first option is of course utilizing an LLC or business formation service because they will typically draft Operating Agreements for businesses as part of their services.
+The first option is to hire an LLC or business formation service.
+They will typically draft Operating Agreements for businesses as part of their services.
 The second option is to use the free Operating Agreement template for businesses that Northwest Registered Agent provides on their website.
-And your last option is to sign up for online legal services which will help provide you with the framework and legal terms that you need to draft a good Operating Agreement.
+And your last option is to sign up for online legal services that will provide you with the framework and legal terms that you need to draft a good Operating Agreement.

 An EIN is a tax identification number that identifies businesses in much the same way that a Social Security Number identifies people.
-An EIN is issued from the Internal Revenue Service (IRS), and applying is easier than you would think.
+An EIN is issued by the Internal Revenue Service (IRS), and applying is easier than you might think.

 A lot of LLC formation services in the state of Nevada will apply for an EIN on behalf of your Nevada LLC.
 However, it’s not hard to apply for an EIN on your own.
-Simply head over to the IRS website Monday-Friday between 7 am – 10 pm to apply.
+Simply head over to the IRS website Monday–Friday, 7 a.m.–10 p.m. to apply.

 The last step to forming strong business foundations for your LLC is to open a dedicated business bank account for your LLC.

 A lot of small business owners either forget this step or underestimate its importance.
 They think that running both business and personal transactions through one account is somehow more convenient.
-But there are two, crucial reasons you shouldn’t conduct business in this way.
+There are two crucial reasons you shouldn’t conduct business in this way.

-When you open a business bank account, filing your annual taxes will become far easier.
-A lot of business owners will assume that they can remember which transactions were for business and which were personal.
-However, these purchases are often made months before tax season rolls around and remembering such things becomes quite difficult as time passes.
-So if you have a bank account specifically for business transactions, you can look at all of those transactions and know that they weren’t made for personal reasons which makes filing taxes much simpler.
+Opening a business bank account will make filing your annual taxes easier.
+A lot of business owners assume that they will remember which transactions were for business and which were personal.
+These purchases are often made months before tax season rolls around, however, and remembering such things becomes quite difficult as time passes.
+So if you have a bank account specifically for business transactions, you can look at all those transactions and know that they weren’t made for personal reasons.
+This makes filing taxes much simpler.

 The other reason you shouldn’t use one bank account for business and personal purchases is you’ll leave yourself vulnerable to lawsuits.
-When you make a business transaction on your personal account then your personal information is at risk, and so is everything in your bank account.
-This means that not even the asset-liability protection that you enjoy from forming an LLC can protect you if you conduct business from your personal bank account.
+When you make a business transaction on your personal account, your personal information is at risk, and so is everything in your bank account.
+This means that not even the asset and liability protection that you enjoy from forming an LLC can protect you.

-In short, to save yourself time and energy, make filing your annual taxes easier and keep your identity and personal assets protected, simply open a business bank account.
+To save yourself time and energy, make filing your annual taxes easier, protect your personal assets, simply open a business bank account.

-You can of course collect these documents yourself, or use an LLC formation service.
+You can collect these documents yourself or use an LLC formation service.
 LLC formation services in the state typically create a bank kit as part of their services.

 Congratulations!
-Making the decision to form an LLC in the state of Nevada is the first step toward taking control of your business’ future.
+Making the decision to form an LLC in the state of Nevada is the first step toward taking control of your business’s future.

 If you’ve chosen to form your LLC yourself to avoid paying the fees of an LLC formation service (which typically have fees that cost as little as $0 plus state filing fees), here are the steps you need to take to form an LLC in the state of Nevada.